shadow/shadow/docs/3-Simulation-Customization.md

 protocol to use for this transfer (only "tcp" is supported)
   + _size_ (required):
 amount of data to transfer (e.g., "5", or "5 suffix" where suffix is case in-sensitive and one of: kb, mb, gb, tb, kib, mib, gib, tib)
+  + _timeout_ (optional):
+the time in seconds after which consider this a stalled transfer and give up on it.
+If specified, this overrides the default _timeout_ attribute of the **start** element for this specific transfer.
   + _peers_ (special):
 a list of peers (`ip1:port1,ip2:port21`, e.g., `192.168.1.100:8888,192.168.1.101:8888`) to use for this transfer.
 The _peers_ attribute is optional, only if a _peers_ attribute is specified in the start action.
 A peer will be selected at random from this list, or at random from the start action list if this attribute is not specified for a transfer.